bhaskarSingh/Dashboard-GoSquared/README.md

-#How to run the application
+# How to run the application

-1. go to server folder and run `npm run server`
+1. go to server folder and run `npm install` and then `npm run server`
-2. In the main directory run `npm start`
+2. In the main directory run `npm install` and then `npm start`

 Ya! now go to localhost 3000 to see the dashboard